 Protect Our Water Supply

 As storm water flows over roofs, across lawns, and down driveways, it picks up dirt, debris, and chemicals before entering storm drains.
-Storm drains then empties into the bodies of water we use for drinking, swimming, and fishing—our water supply.
-Project our water supply by helping to reduce the contaminants in our storm water.
+Storm drains then empties into the bodies of water we use for drinking, swimming, and fishing.
+Protect our water supply by helping to reduce the contaminants in our storm water.

 - Use the Waste System Authority of Eastern Montgomery County’s Household Hazardous Waste Collection Program to dispose of hazardous household substances, such as used motor oil, cleaning supplies, and paint.

 - Use pesticides, fertilizers, and herbicides properly to prevent excess runoff.